 SB 15 Portantino, Redevelopment -Property tax revenue allocations: Local-State Sustainable Investment Program.
 Will probably take from Education funds to fund housing.
 Suspense file.

 SB 18 Skinner, Protects Tenants rights, end of their lease or 90 days.
 Passed and sent to Governor to sign.

 SB 25 Caballero, California Environmental Quality Act: funding for qualified opportunity zones – Held up

 SB 42 Skinner, The Getting Home Safe Act – Sent to Governor

 SB 43 Allen, Carbon Taxes – In committee

-SB 47 Allan, Initiative, referendum, and recall petitions: disclosures – To the Governor
+SB 47 Allan, Initiative, referendum, and recall petitions: disclosures – Passed and sent to Governor to sign.

 SB 48 Wiener, Homelessness: right to shelter – Held back

 SB 49 Skinner, Energy Efficiency – To the Governor